nip-cxteam/model_res_dist_students/README.md

 "ProvinceCode" - standard geocode at the provincial level
 "MunicipalityCode" - standard geocode at the municipal level

-To run the comparison between the assignment by max matching and our potential-based approach, run the Comparison vs. max matching ipython notebook.
+To run the comparison between the assignment by max matching and our potential-based approach, run the [Comparison vs. max matching](benchmark/Comparison_vs_maxmatching.ipynb) notebook.

 ## Citations